solid-sinusoid/gym-gz/docs/sphinx/installation/stable.rst

 ======

 The stable channel is the easiest way to setup your system.
-As described in the :ref:`support policy <support_policy>`, this channel allows installing Ignition from binary packages.
+As described in the :ref:`support policy <support_policy>`, this channel allows installing Gz from binary packages.

 We publish updated stable packages after any tagged release of the ``master`` branch.